 The title screen is taken from the cover art and of course, it wouldn’t be a DuckTales game without its infamous theme.
 I swear, I’m hearing it in my head while I’m typing this.
 WOOHOO!

 The intro then shows us Scrooge’s rival, Flintheart Glomgold, barging in Scrooge’s office and challenging him to a contest: whoever amasses the most riches in a month, gains the title of “Duck of the Year” and appears on the cover of Dime Magazine (Disney’s equivalent of Time Magazine, get it?).
 Wasn’t that in an episode of the show?

-Then you choose between three difficulty levels and off you go.
+Then you choose between 3 difficulty levels and off you go.
 You start in Scrooge’s office where you can swim in Scrooge’s money bin (and find rare coins), play in the stock market, buying and selling stocks (I’ll get back to that later on) or you can click on the map on the right.

 Clicking on the map grants you access to the copy protection in some versions and after passing it, with the help of the manual, you can choose between several locations around the world to travel.
-Now you must be thinking that this game has lots of levels in it because of all the locations, right?
+Now you must be thinking that this game has lots of levels in it because of all these locations, right?
 Wrong!
-It has only four different stages:
+It has only 4 different stages:

 A mountain stage, where you control Scrooge’s three nephews (Huey, Dewey and Louie) and with a climbing rope, you need to get to the top of the mountain to reclaim the treasure while avoiding enemies and falling rocks.
-You only get three opportunities (one for each nephew).
+You only get 3 opportunities (one for each nephew).

 A jungle stage, where you again control the nephews, but this time you travel from left to right while jumping on the tree branches, swinging on vines and avoiding dangerous animals.
-Easily the hardest stage in the game.
+I consider it the hardest stage in the game.

 A photograph stage, where you take control of Webby and take photographs of animals that pop up.
 Photographs of rare animals are more valuable.
 Because there aren’t any enemies or obstacles, it’s the easiest stage, but it has a time limit.